jamdominguez/Unity-Examples_and_CheatSheet/README.md

 ![melee combat](section6/meleeCombat_c.png)
 ![melee combat](section6/meleeCombat_d.png)

+- When attack animation finish, back to the idle state (the attack animation must be completely shown)

 ![melee combat](section6/meleeCombat_e.png)

 - Nex step is detect the enemies.
 To do this, is necessary some variables like: